What is a Supplier Diversity Program?

-These entities help minority business enterprises (MBEs), women business enterprises (WBEs), and historically underutilised businesses (HUBs) achieve certification and supplier registration for consideration as Tier I (direct contractor) and Tier II (sub-contractor) vendors.
+These entities help minority business enterprises (MBEs), women business enterprises (WBEs), and historically underutilized businesses (HUBs) achieve certification and supplier registration for consideration as Tier I (direct contractor) and Tier II (sub-contractor) vendors.

 Additionally, the U.S. government’s 8a Business Development Program helps small disadvantaged businesses gain bidding access for sole-source sole-source government contracts.

-Certified members of these organisations cast a very broad net of potential suppliers for the business looking to build its supplier diversity program.
+Certified members of these organizations cast a very broad net of potential suppliers for the business looking to build its supplier diversity program.
 As of 2019:

 - The WBENC has more than 15,000 registered businesses on its membership rolls.

 - The NGLCC reports LGBT-owned businesses generate more than $1.7 trillion each year for the U.S. economy alone.

 - The NMSDC connects buyers with more than 12,000 registered businesses owned by African-American, Asian, Hispanic, and Native American entrepreneurs.

 “Experts have long acknowledged the boost to profits, reputation, and innovation that accompanies a diverse staff.
 But for companies looking to further increase both their social capital and their bottom line, a supplier diversity program is a gateway to even greater success.”